ajaybehuria/People-Counter-App-at-the-Edge/WRITEUP.md

 deployed edge model.
 The potential effects of each of these are as follows, they can severely affect statistics.
 If the model provides incorrect data, it could throw all the benefits or all the plans you had for the model out the window.
 ## Model Research

-[This heading is only required if a suitable model was not found after trying out at least three different models.
-However, you may also use this heading to detail how you converted a successful model.]
+Using the model optimizer I successfully converted this Tensorflow model

-In investigating potential people counter models, I tried each of the following three models:
+In investigating potential people counter models, I tried out different models to which I found the most effective one

-- Model 1: [Name]
-  - [Model Source]
-  - I converted the model to an Intermediate Representation with the following arguments...
-  - The model was insufficient for the app because...
-  - I tried to improve the model for the app by...

-- Model 2: [Name]
-  - [Model Source]
+- Model: SSD Lite MobileNet V2 Coco Tensorflow Model  http://download.tensorflow.org/models/object_detection/ssdlite_mobilenet_v2_coco_2018_05_09.tar.gz
-  - I converted the model to an Intermediate Representation with the following arguments...
+  - I obtained the model by using the wget function with the link above to obtain the tar folder
-  - The model was insufficient for the app because...
-  - I tried to improve the model for the app by...

-- Model 3: [Name]
-  - [Model Source]
+  - Then to extract contents I used tar-xvf

-  - I converted the model to an Intermediate Representation with the following arguments...
+  - I converted the model to an Intermediate Representation with the following arguments python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config

-  - The model was insufficient for the app because...
+  - The model was insufficient for the app because of the unsupported layers, it also sometimes double-counted due to the limited accuracy

-  - I tried to improve the model for the app by...
+  - I tried to improve the model for the app by decreasing the confidence threshold which definietly improved the result and made the statistics more accurate